 If a dog has bitten or is dangerous and you believe it lives in a council property, report this to us.

 If you fear for your immediate safety contact the Police.
-You can also report the dangerous dog to us.

 If your neighbour fails to clear up their dog’s faeces in their garden or communal areas.
 Try speaking to them to make them aware of their responsibility.
-If this doesn't work, you can report it to us.

 Make the Community Wardens aware of areas where a lot of dog fouling occurs so they can patrol.
 A fixed penalty notice may be issued if the warden witnesses an owner failing to pick their dog’s faeces in a public space.